achenry/launch_school/js_130/notes.md

 catch exceptions when you can do something to recover from the error

-throw exceptions when you can't ignore the problem and can't recover from it in your local code
+throw exceptions when you can't ignore the problem and can't recover from it in your local code, when an event occurs that should not be ignored or when the condition is truly anomalous or exceptional

 not for flow control

-throw an exception when an event occurs that should not be ignored or when the condition is truly anomalous or exceptional

 only try to handle specific exceptions you know how to handle, otherwise re-throw error